Guidance for Staff

 Records and Information Management

-- Records and Information Management is the process by which the University manages all the elements of records and information whether externally or internally generated and in any format or media type, from their inception/receipt, all the way through to their disposal.
+- Records and Information Management is the process by which the University manages all the elements of records and information generated in any format or media type, from their inception/receipt through to their disposal.

 - Implementing good records and information management practices:

 - will ensure that the University produces and manages information that is authentic, accurate, credible and reliable

 - will assist the University in complying with the Freedom of Information (Scotland) Act 2002, the Data Protection Act 1998, and the Environmental Information (Scotland) Regulations 2004

 - provides evidence of people’s rights and entitlements